Mustafa-muftah/YouTube/README.md

 # App Structure

-App state folder: contain redux actions,types,reducers
+App state folder: contain redux actions,types and reducers

 copmonents folder: contain some subfolders like

    global:components that can be used in the whole app